-The fair value of the financial guarantee contracts is determined using the discounted cash flow method.
-The valuation requires management to make certain assumptions about the model inputs, which include the probability of default, the maximum recovery amount and the interest rate curve.
+Financial guarantee contracts: The fair value of the financial guarantee contract is determined using the discounted cash flow method.
+The valuation requires management to make certain assumptions about the model inputs, which include the probability of default and the maximum recovery amount and interest rate curve.